ggemre/RAV/README.md

 # RAV

-Virtual compiler for the RAV language
+Interpreter for the RAV language.

-### RAV is a compiled and statically-typed language that is fit for a wide variety of efficient and productive tasks.
+### RAV is an interpreted yet statically-typed language that is fit for a wide variety of efficient and productive tasks.

 ---

-RAV stands for Revamped Assembly Language.
+RAV was made as a hobby and demo project.
 It has consistent and intuitive syntax that imitates its powerful engine.

 ```
 import stdlib/sys.rav